Dubai Economy figures show it resolved 17,768 consumer complaints in first six months of 2019, a rise of nearly 3,000 compared to year-earlier period

 Non-compliance with the purchase agreement led to 27.3 percent of the consumer complaints in H1 while refunds were next at 19.36 percent.
 Other key reasons for complaining included defective products (18.48 percent), commercial fraud (11.15 percent), after-sales service (5.28 percent), and non-compliance with warranty terms (4.28 percent).

-Most complaints were made by Emiratis (25 percent) followed by Indians (16 percent), Egyptians (12 percent), Saudis (9 percent) and Jordanians (5 percent).For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Most complaints were made by Emiratis (25 percent) followed by Indians (16 percent), Egyptians (12 percent), Saudis (9 percent) and Jordanians (5 percent).retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.